 - Psychological disorders will not usually qualify unless their impairment causes considerable and permanent difficulties in walking.

-If you appy online you will receive a standard email advising you to send proof of address and proof of identify to the council so that your application can be processed.
+If you apply online you will receive a standard email advising you to send proof of your address and proof of your identify to the council so that your application can be processed.
 However, please do not send any documentation containing personal information via the post as the council cannot accept liability for items that may be lost or damaged.
-Upon receipt of your application, the the council will send you a separate email containing instructions on how to provide proof of address and proof of identity by attending one of our Customer First Centres.
+The email will contain details of a number of Customer First Offices where you can attend to present your proof and have your identity validated.

 Whether you apply online, by telephone or in person, before your application can be approved you will need to take the following items along to your nearest Customer Services Centre so that they can verify your identity: -